 Salaries and law school

-For many students, factors like tuition cost, location, and law school rankings are top of mind when assessing potential law schools, but your school of choice may also be a factor in the equation when considering your first year earning potential.
+For many students, factors like tuition cost, location, and law school rankings are top of mind when assessing potential law schools.
+But your school of choice may also be a factor in the equation when considering your first year earning potential.

 No matter where you go to law school, you can always look for ways to help yourself stand out from your classmates when it comes time to get your first lawyer job.
 When looking for ways to set yourself apart, don’t underestimate the power of skills that go beyond the scope of traditional legal knowledge.